contensis/docs-delivery-dotnet/key-concepts/cheatsheet.md

     var query = new Query(
         Op.And(
             Op.EqualTo("sys.contentTypeId", "movie"), // get all movies
-            Op.EqualTo("categories[].sys.id", "action") // With a category of action )
+            Op.EqualTo("categories.sys.id", "action") // With a category of action )
     );